 O'Brien doesn't believe that the war is right, and thinks the country's reasons for going to war aren't solid enough to warrant a whole lot of killing.

 When O'Brien gets his draft notice in the mail, he thinks (smugly but believably), that he's too good for the war—bound for grad school at Harvard, Phi Beta Kappa, and just obviously unsuited for combat.
 He hates camping, blood, and authority, for starters.

 His father asks what his plans are, and he says he isn't sure.

 He spends that summer working in a meatpacking plant, which is completely gross.

-Tim hates how gross it is (you really have to pick up the book to get the truly epic descriptions of grossness) and how much it smells, and feels like his entire life is becoming about slaughter.
+O'Brien hates how gross it is (you really should read the truly epic descriptions of grossness) and how much it smells, and feels like his entire life is becoming about slaughter.

 Obviously, he's also incredibly stressed about his upcoming stint in the army.

 The only available option—other than going to Vietnam—seems to be running away to Canada, an eight-hour drive away.

 He keeps going back and forth about whether or not he should run.
 He thinks that if there were a war that he agreed with, he would totally sign up for it.
 It's not like he's a sissy or anything, but he knows that if he runs to Canada, people would brand him as one.